 How Long Can A Chicken Go Without Water?

-Various factors determine the answer to the question: how long can a chicken go without water.
-But, chickens generally can survive without water for 48 hours or two days, or less if the weather is warm and sunny.
-But, chickens living in hot climates will begin to die within 12 hours if they do not have access to water.
+The answer to the question, “How long can a chicken go without water?” is determined by various factors.
+Chickens can generally survive without water for 48 hours (or two days).
+However, this duration can be less if the weather is warm and sunny.
+Chickens living in hot climates will begin to die within 12 hours if they do not have access to water.

 How Long Can A Chicken Go Without Water?